richeterre/SwiftGoal/Carthage/Checkouts/ReactiveCocoa/Documentation/FrameworkOverview.md

 terminal events:

  * The `Next` event provides a new value from the source.
- * The `Error` event indicates that an error occurred before the signal could finish.
-Events are parameterized by an `ErrorType`, which determines the kind of error that’s permitted to appear in the event.
-If an error is not permitted, the event can use type `NoError` to prevent any from being provided.
+ * The `Failed` event indicates that an error occurred before the signal could finish.
+Events are parameterized by an `ErrorType`, which determines the kind of failure that’s permitted to appear in the event.
+If a failure is not permitted, the event can use type `NoError` to prevent any from being provided.
  * The `Completed` event indicates that the signal finished successfully, and